wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/304-submission-no-21-downer-to-cabinet.md

 17\.
 I am told that the Department of Labour and National Service is examining this request.

 18\.
 I am informed that Sir Grantley Adams, the Prime Minister of the West Indies Federation, has suggested to Mr Macmillan that the movement of persons within the Commonwealth should be a matter for discussion at a Commonwealth Prime Ministers’ Meeting.
-1 Mr Macmillan has authorised Sir Grantly to use the following formula in public statement:
+[1](#f1) Mr Macmillan has authorised Sir Grantly to use the following formula in public statement:

 > ‘The question of movement within the Commonwealth was discussed between Sir Grantly Adams and the Prime Minister.
 The Prime Minister did not exclude the possibility that the general subject of immigration might be discussed at a Commonwealth Prime Ministers’ Meeting.
 But he explained that no meeting was at present in prospect and that the subjects of discussion were matters for agreement between all Commonwealth Prime Ministers.’

 Sir Grantly Adams has been asked to regard this formula as confidential until Commonwealth Governments have been informed.

 1  See UKNA: PREM 11/3664; see also Document 161.

+[NAA: A446, 1970/95739]